 In rarer cases, your dentist may suggest a crown instead of a filling.
 This is usually only reserved for when there is not enough tooth structure left to support a filling since a crown is intended to slip over the tooth to protect its shape and condition.

 In more severe cases, the decay may have already reached the nerve causing heavy inflammation.
 If it has already reached that stage, you may require more intensive treatment such as tooth extraction or a root canal therapy.
+Check out this post to find out more about the difference between root canal therapy and fillings.

 That’s why it’s important to nip decay in the bud and seek advice from the dentist as soon as you begin to experience any discomfort or notice any irregularities.